Jay Allison, Founder/Editor/Producer

 Samantha Broun, Admissions, Etc.

 Samantha Broun is a radio and video producer and the Managing Editor for Transom.
 She works with Atlantic Public Media on all projects including the Transom Workshops.
-Her radio documentary, A Life Sentence: Victims, Offenders, Justice And My Mother was given the silver award at the Third Coast International Audio Festival in 2016.
+Her radio documentary, A Life Sentence: Victims, Offenders, Justice And My Mother was given the silver award at the Third Coast International Audio Festival in 2016, was honored with the Silver Award at the Third Coast International Audio Festival in 2016, with a 2017 Dart Award and was a finalist for a Peabody.
 You can find her collaborative work with photographer Amanda Kowalski at SoundLight Media.